sgadzhanov/casual-store/README.md

 A portfolio web-project.

 A simple online shop for casual style products.
-Added admin panel for where can be added products and brands.
+Added admin panel where can be added products and brands.

 Tech stack:
 -Spring Boot;